navneetguptacse/Scientific-Calculator-Using-Flask/README.md

 4. Start the Flask development server: `python app.py`
 5. Open your web browser and visit: `http://localhost:5000`

-## Contributing
+## 🥇 Contributing

 Contributions to the Scientific Calculator project are welcome!
 If you encounter any issues or have suggestions for improvements, feel free to submit a pull request or open an issue on the GitHub repository.

-## License
+## 📑 License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [iNeuron.ai](https://ineuron.ai/).
 You are free to modify and distribute the code as per the terms of the license.

-## Acknowledgements
+## 🔗 Acknowledgements

 - The Flask framework: [Flask](https://flask.palletsprojects.com/)
 - Open-source libraries used in this project: [jQuery](https://jquery.com/), [Math.js](https://mathjs.org/)